 Differentiation and Branding

-- Unique shapes and sizes differentiate products in the market.
+- Unique sizes and shapes of pills differentiate products in the market.

 - It helps consumers and healthcare providers identify different drugs or supplements.